-The acoustic infrared triangle therefore persists in the nonlinear Schrodinger theory in this form.
+The acoustic infrared triangle therefore persists in nonlinear Schrodinger theory in the following sense.
 The full theory admits an exact two-form reformulation, but its asymptotic memory interpretation emerges only after one linearizes around the homogeneous vacuum and projects to the soft acoustic branch.
-In that regime the same field \(\varphi^{(1)}\) controls the displacement memory \eqref{eq:displacement-memory-main}, the radiative two-form data \eqref{eq:radiative-two-form-main}, and the vacuum transition \eqref{eq:memory-is-gauge-main}.
+In that regime, the field \(\varphi^{(1)}\) controls the radiative displacement memory \eqref{eq:displacement-memory}, the radiative two-form data \eqref{eq:radiative-two-form}, and the vacuum transition \eqref{eq:memory-is-gauge}.
 Memory, asymptotic symmetry and the soft sector are therefore again organized by a single infrared mode, as in the sound analysis \cite{deAguiarAlves:2025vfu}.

 A brief comment about the soft-theorem corner is in order.
-In the dual two-form language, the charges associated with these large gauge transformations are expected to obey Ward identities whose momentum-space form is the scalar soft theorem, in close analogy with the standard discussions of scalar and two-form asymptotic symmetry \cite{Campiglia:2017dpg, Campiglia:2018see, Francia:2018jtb}.
+In the dual two-form language, the charges associated with these large gauge transformations are expected to obey Ward identities whose momentum-space form is the scalar soft theorem, in close analogy with the discussions of scalar and two-form asymptotic symmetry \cite{Campiglia:2017dpg, Campiglia:2018see, Francia:2018jtb}.
 We will not attempt that derivation here.
-For our purposes, the point is simply that in the same linearized acoustic sector that gives rise to the memory effect, the asymptotic data encoding memory are also the data entering the soft limit.
+For our purposes, the point is simply that in the linearized acoustic sector that gives rise to the memory effect, the asymptotic data encoding memory are also the data entering the soft limit.